- TOP

 Description of Exhibition

-The temple of Seiryō-ji in the Saga area of western Kyoto owns a set of six illustrated handscrolls that describe its legendary origins.
-Legends of the Shakyamuni Hall (Shakadō engi), designated an Important Cultural Property, vividly depicts stories related to Seiryō-ji’s standing statue of Shakyamuni Buddha, the temple’s principal object of worship.
-The scrolls are attributed to Kano Motonobu (1476–1559), the second-generation leader of the Kano school of painting.
-In celebration of their conservation, completed with support from the Asahi Shimbun Foundation, all six handscrolls are being displayed together in this feature exhibition.
+The temple of Seiryō-ji, in the Saga area of western Kyoto, owns a set of six illustrated handscrolls that describe its legendary origins.
+Legends of the Shakyamuni Hall (Shakadō engi), designated an Important Cultural Property, vividly depicts stories related to Seiryō-ji’s principal object of worship—a standing sculpture of Shakyamuni Buddha believed to have been brought from China.
+The scrolls’ richly detailed illustrations showcase ink painting techniques developed by Kano Motonobu (1477–1559), the second-generation leader of the renowned Kano school.
+Among the many origin story scrolls (engi-e) produced by temples and shrines from the late 1400s onwards, Legends of the Shakyamuni Hall is regarded as a particularly masterful example.
+In celebration of their recent conservation, completed with support from the Asahi Shimbun Foundation, all six handscrolls are being displayed together in this feature exhibition.

 Important Cultural Property